India’s Green Steel Taxonomy: What the Star Ratings Mean and Who Qualifies

 India's Green Steel Taxonomy: What the Star Ratings Mean, Who Qualifies Today, and Why It Matters Beyond a Label

-India notified the world’s first Green Steel Taxonomy in December 2024 — a classification system that defines what green steel is, grades it by emission intensity across three star levels, and links certification directly to the CCTS MRV framework.
-For Indian steel producers navigating CBAM exposure, the upcoming public procurement mandate and an evolving domestic carbon market, the taxonomy is not a box-ticking exercise.
-It is a framework that will determine market access, procurement eligibility and carbon market positioning for the next decade.
+India proudly notified the world's first Green Steel Taxonomy in December 2024.
+This classification system explicitly defines what "green steel" is, thoughtfully grades it by emission intensity across three distinct star levels, and importantly, links certification directly to the CCTS MRV framework.
+For Indian steel producers currently navigating CBAM exposure, upcoming public procurement mandates, and an evolving domestic carbon market, the taxonomy is far more than a simple box-ticking exercise.
+It serves as a foundational framework that will definitively determine market access, procurement eligibility, and carbon market positioning for the next decade.

 Key Takeaways

-India is the first country in the world to define green steel through a formal national taxonomy.
-The Gazette Notification 763(E), dated 12 December 2024, defines green steel as steel with CO₂ equivalent emission intensity below 2.2 tonnes per tonne of finished steel (tfs) — and grades qualifying steel into three-star, four-star and five-star categories.
+India proudly became the first country in the world to define green steel through a formal, national taxonomy.
+Gazette Notification 763(E), dated 12 December 2024, defines green steel as steel with a CO₂ equivalent emission intensity dropping below 2.2 tonnes per tonne of finished steel (tfs).
+It then neatly grades this qualifying steel into three-star, four-star, and five-star categories.

-India’s sector average emission intensity is approximately 2.55 tCO₂/tcs — meaning the majority of India’s current steel production does not qualify for any green rating under the taxonomy as it stands.
-The taxonomy’s 2.2 tCO₂/tfs threshold is a stretch target for most Indian producers, not a description of where they are today.
+Currently, India's sector average emission intensity hovers around 2.55 tCO₂/tcs.
+This essentially means the vast majority of India's active steel production doesn't yet qualify for any green rating under the taxonomy's current rules.
+The 2.2 tCO₂/tfs threshold acts as a tough stretch target for most Indian producers, rather than a reflection of where they comfortably operate today.

-The emission scope under the taxonomy covers Scope 1, Scope 2 and limited Scope 3 — including agglomeration, beneficiation, coke making and embodied emissions in purchased inputs — but excludes upstream mining and downstream transport.
-This makes it broader than CBAM’s current coverage for steel, which is Scope 1 only.
+The emission scope under the taxonomy covers Scope 1, Scope 2, and a limited slice of Scope 3.
+This carefully includes agglomeration, beneficiation, coke making, and embodied emissions in purchased inputs, while smartly excluding upstream mining and downstream transport.
+Consequently, it is broader than CBAM's current coverage for steel, which strictly focuses on Scope 1.

-Certification is administered by the National Institute of Secondary Steel Technology (NISST) using the BEE’s CCTS MRV procedure — meaning taxonomy certification and CCTS compliance share the same measurement and verification infrastructure.
-This integration is a significant design advantage that avoids duplicated reporting burdens.
+Certification is carefully administered by the National Institute of Secondary Steel Technology (NISST) using the BEE's CCTS MRV procedure.
+This smartly ensures that taxonomy certification and CCTS compliance share the exact same measurement and verification infrastructure, a significant design advantage that prevents duplicated reporting burdens.

-A Green Public Procurement Policy, mandating 25 to 37% of steel used in government infrastructure projects to be certified green-rated, is expected to take effect from FY 2028.
-A CII report projects green steel consumption through public procurement could reach 10.6 million tonnes by FY 2031, creating India’s first large-scale domestic demand signal for certified low-carbon steel.
+A sweeping Green Public Procurement Policy, which aims to mandate that 25 to 37% of steel used in government infrastructure projects be certified green-rated, is expected to take effect starting in FY 2028.
+A recent CII report projects that green steel consumption through public procurement could hit a massive 10.6 million tonnes by FY 2031.
+This will effectively create India's first truly large-scale domestic demand signal for certified low-carbon steel.

-The star rating thresholds will be reviewed every three years.
-As the taxonomy tightens, scrap-based EAF producers — who can already achieve sub-1.3 tCO₂/tcs in ideal conditions — stand to gain the most from a premium green steel market, while most BF-BOF producers must invest significantly in renewable energy, efficiency upgrades and eventually technology transition to access the highest tiers.
+The star rating thresholds will be carefully reviewed every three years.
+As the taxonomy naturally tightens, scrap-based EAF producers (who can already achieve sub-1.3 tCO₂/tcs in ideal conditions) stand to gain the most from a premium green steel market.
+Meanwhile, most BF-BOF producers must invest significantly in renewable energy, efficiency upgrades, and eventually new technologies to access the highest tiers.

-2.2 tCO₂e/tfs — the taxonomy threshold.
-Steel above this level does not qualify for any green rating
+2.2 tCO₂e/tfs: The taxonomy threshold.
+Steel produced above this level simply does not qualify for any green rating.

-FY 2028 Expected start of India’s Green Public Procurement Policy mandating green-rated steel in government projects
+FY 2028 The expected start of India's Green Public Procurement Policy, mandating green-rated steel in government projects.

-12 Dec 2024 — date of Gazette Notification 763(E), making India the first country globally to define green steel
+12 Dec 2024: The exact date of Gazette Notification 763(E), officially making India the first country globally to define green steel.

-Why India acted first — and what it signals
+Why India acted first, and what it truly signals

 On 12 December 2024, Shri H.D.
-Kumaraswamy Ji, Union Minister of Steel and Heavy Industries, unveiled India’s Green Steel Taxonomy at Vigyan Bhavan in New Delhi — in the presence of officers from the Ministry of Steel, representatives from major producers, think tanks, academia and a delegation of the European Union.
-The notification appeared in the Official Gazette on 23 December 2024.
-No other country had done this before.
-India was the first in the world to formally define green steel through a national government notification.
+Kumaraswamy Ji, Union Minister of Steel and Heavy Industries, proudly unveiled India's Green Steel Taxonomy at Vigyan Bhavan in New Delhi.
+The launch took place in the presence of key officers from the Ministry of Steel, representatives from major producers, think tanks, academia, and a delegation from the European Union.
+The official notification subsequently appeared in the Gazette on 23 December 2024.
+No other country had attempted this before; India safely became the first globally to formally define green steel through a direct government notification.

-That timing is not coincidental.
-The EU’s CBAM had entered its financial phase just two weeks earlier, on 1 January 2025.
-Steel was among CBAM’s first covered sectors.
-The domestic carbon market — the CCTS — was in its final stages of operationalisation, with sector-specific targets for 253 iron and steel entities under notification.
-And India’s Green Steel Mission, carrying an estimated Rs 5,000 crore outlay, was being designed with public procurement mandates as its central demand-creation mechanism.
-The taxonomy was the connective tissue that made all of these instruments legible to each other and to international buyers.
+The timing here is far from coincidental.
+The EU's Carbon Border Adjustment Mechanism (CBAM) was poised to enter its financial phase just weeks later on 1 January 2026.
+Steel was notably among CBAM's very first covered sectors.
+Meanwhile, the domestic carbon market (the CCTS) was in its final stages of operationalisation, carefully setting sector-specific targets for 253 iron and steel entities.
+On top of that, India's Green Steel Mission, carrying an estimated Rs 5,000 crore outlay, was being actively designed with public procurement mandates as its central engine for demand creation.
+The taxonomy effectively serves as the vital connective tissue that makes all of these distinct instruments fully understandable to each other and to international buyers.

-“The adoption of the Taxonomy of Green Steel is not an option, it is a mandate to adopt this towards achieving the environmental sustainability target.
-This will be challenging for the Indian steel sector.”
-Shri Sandeep Poundrik, Secretary, Ministry of Steel — at the taxonomy unveiling event, 12 December 2024
+"The adoption of the Taxonomy of Green Steel is not an option, it is a mandate to adopt this towards achieving the environmental sustainability target.
+This will be challenging for the Indian steel sector."
+Shri Sandeep Poundrik, Secretary, Ministry of Steel, speaking at the taxonomy unveiling event, 12 December 2024.

-Globally, the definition of green steel has been contested territory.
-The EU does not have an official green steel standard.
-The Science Based Targets initiative, ResponsibleSteel, the Sustainable Steel Principles and various national and regional initiatives each use different methodologies and thresholds.
-Indian steelmakers exporting to Europe were facing a patchwork of customer-imposed requirements with no shared benchmark.
-The taxonomy created a single, government-backed, gazette-notified definition — giving Indian producers a credible domestic standard to point to in commercial negotiations.
+Globally, the exact definition of green steel has been hotly contested territory.
+The EU lacks an official green steel standard.
+The Science Based Targets initiative, ResponsibleSteel, the Sustainable Steel Principles, and various national or regional initiatives each rely on entirely different methodologies and thresholds.
+Indian steelmakers exporting to Europe were facing a frustrating patchwork of customer-imposed requirements with absolutely no shared benchmark.
+The taxonomy efficiently created a single, government-backed, gazette-notified definition, finally giving Indian producers a credible domestic standard to leverage in their commercial negotiations.

-The three star ratings — what they mean and who can reach them
+The three star ratings: what they mean and who can actually reach them

-The taxonomy defines green steel through a “greenness percentage” — the percentage by which a plant’s emission intensity is lower than the 2.2 tCO₂e/tfs threshold.
-A plant at exactly 2.0 tCO₂e/tfs has a greenness of 9.1%.
-A plant at 1.6 tCO₂e/tfs has a greenness of 27.3%.
-A plant at 0 tCO₂e/tfs — net-zero emissions steel — would have 100% greenness.
-Star ratings are then assigned based on the absolute emission intensity, not the percentage, with three tiers currently defined.
+The taxonomy ingeniously defines green steel through a "greenness percentage", which is the percentage by which a plant's emission intensity sits below the 2.2 tCO₂e/tfs threshold.
+For example, a plant operating at exactly 2.0 tCO₂e/tfs has a greenness of 9.1%.
+A plant at 1.6 tCO₂e/tfs achieves a greenness of 27.3%.
+A plant producing net-zero emissions steel (0 tCO₂e/tfs) would logically boast 100% greenness.
+Star ratings are then clearly assigned based on the absolute emission intensity rather than the percentage, with three tiers currently set in stone.

 ⭐⭐⭐⭐⭐